Music, Theatre & Entertainment Management BA(Hons)

 You'll organise and deliver a more complex applied music, theatre or entertainment project, either live or theoretical, and better understand your professional development and future.
-Connecting with the media and creative industries both on and off campus, you'll build valuable relationships to launch your career.
+Connecting with the media and creative industries, both on- and off-campus, you'll build valuable relationships that will help to launch your career.

 Applied Music, Theatre or Entertainment Project